 To make a living, I run two companies: My New York City-based public relations and event planning firm for North American clients is called PxP Special Events and Public Relations.
 My other company is called Destination Eve and organizes destination events in Greece for North American clients.

-I also publish a website called The Pappas Post, which you are on right now, which covers news and original content from throughout the Greek world.
+I also publish a website called The Pappas Post, which features news and original content from throughout the Greek world that is read by a quarter of a million unique visitors every month.
+I also share my personal views on the world occasionally at GregoryPappas.com.

-I used to write for The Huffington Post as well, and got my inspiration for The Pappas Post from that publication’s namesake, Arianna Huffington– a person I admire, learn from every day and am honored to call a friend.
+I used to write for The Huffington Post as well, and got my inspiration to create and launch The Pappas Post from that publication’s namesake, Arianna Huffington– a person I admire, learn from every day and am honored to call a friend.

 In 2013 I decided to take my love for storytelling to a new level.
 I took the leap into film production and founded a small company to share stories that were important to me wit the world, using the medium of film.